vNAAATS/vatsim-NAAATS/README.md

 # VATSIM North Atlantic Advanced Air Traffic System
 ![vNAAATS Image](https://i.imgur.com/X6pVVmE.png)

 vNAAATS is a plugin designed to revolutionise day-to-day oceanic operations on the VATSIM network.
 It simulates the GAATS+ HMI (Gander Automated Air Traffic System +) used by Oceanic controllers at Gander and Prestwick (Shanwick).
 The plugin supports track drawing, full clearance workflows, and a full conflict toolset for Oceanic controllers.
+In addition, it supports a CPDLC-esque exchange of data via datalink through natTrak.

 ### Main Features
 - Custom drawn oceanic tags with detailed mode and status indicators